GwendolineRodriguez/DotsAndBoxes/README.md

 - PWA : Caching through Service Worker for offline access.

 - Routing : bug on mobile browser, and refresh always leads to home.
+Add navigation API.

 - Many ways to improve AI, but Alpha Pruning Heuristic method to add first.

+- Add Page Transition API

+- Put AI in a web worker